 The dedicated online video streaming service you choose will provide a network of computer servers that will store your video on their disks.
 It also provides a robust network connection so that your viewers can access the videos quickly and easily without any network lag.

 Professional video hosting solutions can offer complete live streaming solutions suitable for business use.
-These video hosting for business services include the ability to:
+These video hosting for business services include the ability to stream from multiple cameras, stream in HD, generate revenue, and embed live streams on your website or social media platforms.

 Here at Dacast, we offer the following functionality to our users: